DDUPREFRA/Washington-State-EV-Charging-Infrastructure-Analysis/README.md

 of all vehicles in each county are electric, giving a truer picture of EV adoption beyond raw counts
 - Expand the analysis to other high-EV adoption states such as California, Oregon, and New York
 - Connect to the live DOE Alternative Fuels Station API to keep the dashboard updated in real time
-- Build a genuinely predictive ML model using independent cross-sectional data — population density, income levels, urban classification — to identify zip codes at risk of becoming underserved
+- Build a genuinely predictive ML model using independent cross-sectional data: population density, income levels, and urban classification, to identify zip codes at risk of becoming underserved